 Our results presented thus far suggest, first, that firms match the currency composition of their income and assets with that of their liabilities.
 As a result, those firms holding dollar debt during a depreciation see the value of their profits and assets expand in line with the value of their liabilities.
 The negative balance sheet effect of the exchange rate on debt is offset by the positive balance sheet effect of the exchange rate on assets and profits.
 Second, our results suggest substantial balance sheet effects: exogenous changes in leverage brought about by inflated peso values of debt have significant effects on investment.
-In our sample, the investment-to-asset ratio of firms holding 50 percent of their debt in foreign currency is 5 percent of assets lower that their pesoindebted counterparts following a 20 percent real depreciation (similar to the 2001 depreciation in Chile).
+In our sample, the investment-to-asset ratio of firms holding 50 percent of their debt in foreign currency is 5 percent of assets lower that their peso-indebted counterparts following a 20 percent real depreciation (similar to the 2001 depreciation in Chile).
 This difference is sizeable considering a sample mean of 4 percent.
 Third, from a measurement perspective, these result highlight the importance of having a measure of total balance sheet exposure to determine the effect of a depreciation in investment and output.

 The Chilean derivatives market, in particular the market for currency derivatives, has expanded substantially in recent years.
 Although average net positions are still small in relation to total assets, they are no longer negligible, and in the case of some firms, they substantially alter the level of net (or uncovered) dollar debt.
-To explore the effects of these derivative positions on firm-level investment, column 8 includes an interaction between the real depreciation and net foreign exchange derivative position over assets in the previous period ( $F^$ • $\Delta e$ ).
+To explore the effects of these derivative positions on firm-level investment, column 8 includes an interaction between the real depreciation and net foreign exchange derivative position over assets in the previous period ($F^ \cdot e$).
 The estimated coefficient in positive and significant, meaning that in periods following a depreciation, firms holding long foreign exchange derivative positions invest relatively more than firms that do not.

 Arguably, what matters for the effect of derivatives on output is not the total change in the real exchange rate, but the deviation from the change preestablished in the contract.
-We address this concern by using interest rate differentials to construct a measure of deviations of realized depreciation from the depreciation implicit in the forward contract, $\Delta e^{u}$ .
-Assuming covered interest parity, where $r{t-1}$ is the rate on UF-indexed debt for 90-365 days and $r^{t-1}$ is the dollar lending rate in the domestic financial system for the same period.
-According to this construction, most of the large depreciations were unexpected, even the 1999 depreciation.
-We therefore do not expect our results to vary substantially when we include an interaction of derivative positions with $\Delta e_t^u$ .
+We address this concern by using interest rate differentials to construct a measure of deviations of realized depreciation from the depreciation implicit in the forward contract, Δe^u .
+Assuming covered interest parity, where r{t-1} is the rate on UF-indexed debt for 90-365 days and r{t-1}^ is the dollar lending rate in the domestic financial system for the same period.8 According to this construction, most of the large depreciations were unexpected, even the 1999 depreciation.
+We therefore do not expect our results to vary substantially when we include an interaction of derivative positions with $\Delta e_t^{\ u}$.
 Indeed, the estimated coefficient (reported in column 9) is very similar to our previous result using total exchange rate movements.

-$$\Delta e_t^u = \Delta e_t - \left(r{t-1} - r{t-1}^\right),\,$$

-A peculiarity of Chilean accounting norms is that certain firms are allowed to keep their accounts in dollars.
-Because these firms are allowed to revalue their fixed assets by changes in the nominal exchange rate, part of our measure of investment may simply be driven by changes in the prices of preinstalled assets.
-To correct for this, we introduce an interaction between the lagged capital stock and the change in the real exchange rate for those firms with dollar accounting (see column 10).
+$$\Delta e_t^u = \Delta e_t - \left(r{t-1} - r{t-1}^\right),$$ interaction between the lagged capital stock and the change in the real exchange rate for those firms with dollar accounting (see column 10).
 This component controls for the effects of mechanical revaluations on investment.
-The estimated coefficient on the $(A^ \bullet \Delta e)$ interaction falls considerably, but it is still significant.
-The estimated coefficient on the $(D^ \bullet \Delta e)$ interaction remains negative and statistically significant.
+The estimated coefficient on the $(A^ \cdot \Delta e)$ interaction falls considerably, but it is still significant.
+The estimated coefficient on the $(D^ \cdot \Delta e)$ interaction remains negative and statistically significant.